-As a teaching artist with Young Audiences of Maryland, Quynn has reached over 5,500 youth through assemblies, residencies, and workshops.
+As a teaching artist with Arts for Learning Maryland, Quynn has reached over 5,500 youth through assemblies, residencies, and workshops.
 She is also the author of the children’s book “Lucky’s Tap Dancing Feet,” an exciting tale about a horse that wants to dance.

 SPECIALTY PRACTICE AREAS

 Early Childhood Learning